 Photo : Swell Press

 These wood save the date magnets are 100% fridge-worthy and are perfect if you're throwing a rustic-themed wedding that will incorporate other wooden touches and details.
+They can also be repurposed as cute Christmas ornaments to remember the celebration for holiday seasons to come.

 Photo: Red Cloud Studio

 Another idea is to skip mailed cards altogether and simply email guests a link to a video that features a sweet animation of you and your fiance, along with the save the date details.
+This is a great DIY idea if you or one of your close friends is skilled in graphic design.

 "Maria and Jorge" animated video: Inês Da Fonseca